Changes After Surgery

 Maried

-Takes a while to get back to normal after surgery.
+It takes a while to get back to normal after surgery.
 It takes a while to even feel like eating.
-I've had approximately 4, and I lived on cold cereal for weeks afterward.
-Nothing tasted good.
-All food tasted like chemicals!
+I've had approximately four, and I lived on cold cereal for weeks afterward.
+Nothing tasted good; all food tasted like chemicals!

-Hello, post-surgery for me was great (Feb), but now I am more tired and sore all the time.
-I did a power walk in the ICU immediately after surgery for two miles, now I have to push myself to make a mile?
-Still trying to enjoy life, traveling, riding dirt toys, etc., but physically not anywhere as good as pre-surgery.
+Hello, post-surgery for me was great (February), but now I am more tired and sore all the time.
+I did a power walk in the ICU immediately after surgery for two miles; now I have to push myself to make a mile.
+Still trying to enjoy life, traveling, riding dirt toys, etc., but physically not anywhere near as good as pre-surgery.
 Is anyone else experiencing this?
-As far as food and coffee, since I can now eat anything for the first time in years, I do enjoy that part, but nothing tastes the same, some of my favorite meals are terrible.
+As far as food and coffee, since I can now eat anything for the first time in years, I do enjoy that part, but nothing tastes the same; some of my favorite meals are terrible.

 JustGigi1967